fscorrupt/awesome-stars/README.md

 - [eraseyourknees/msdl](https://github.com/eraseyourknees/msdl) - Microsoft Software Download Listing
 - [divamgupta/diffusionbee-stable-diffusion-ui](https://github.com/divamgupta/diffusionbee-stable-diffusion-ui) - Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
-- [plankanban/planka](https://github.com/plankanban/planka) - The realtime kanban board for workgroups built with React and Redux.
+- [plankanban/planka](https://github.com/plankanban/planka) - PLANKA is the kanban-style project mastering tool for everyone
 - [NARKOZ/hacker-scripts](https://github.com/NARKOZ/hacker-scripts) - Based on a true story
 - [SixDigitCode/AirBridge](https://github.com/SixDigitCode/AirBridge) - AirMessage Bridge for SMServer!
 - [BetterDiscord/BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) - Better Discord enhances Discord desktop app with new features.